 The availability of these benefits is subject to any applicable EC rules on state aid.

 BUSINESS ENTITIES

-5. What are the most common forms of business entity used by foreign investors to conduct business in your jurisdiction?
+5. What are the most common forms of business entity used by foreign companies to conduct business in your jurisdiction?

-The two most common forms of business entity used by foreign investors to conduct business in Portugal are:
+The most common forms of business entity used by foreign companies to conduct business in Portugal are.